 More?

-The quick and easy answer is, "you need the same amount anywhere you go"
+The quick and easy answer is, "You need the same amount anywhere you go."

-You arrive at your first nights anchorage, a quiet little protected bay with a rocky bottom.
+You arrive at your first night's anchorage, a quiet little protected bay with a rocky bottom.

 What should happen is you break out a spare anchor and rode that's stored and ready to deploy once you tie off the bitter end.
 Your admiring first spouse and children think you're a hero.